 Right out of the gate, we need to take a quick minute to cover payment security.
 It’s that important.
 Regardless of how you accept a payment — keying in a card, swiping with a magstripe reader, a dip or tap, etc. — Square provides secure and PCI-compliant payment transactions.
 Square is fully compliant with the latest Payment Card Industry Data Security Standard (PCI-DSS).
 And that also means you won’t have to pay additional PCI fees or hire a team to manage ongoing compliance, either.

 This out-of-the-box payment security is just one reason why Square is such a powerhouse for the millions of small business owners who trust it.

 Let’s take a look at the Square reader options next.

 How To Use A Square Reader For Mobile Payments

-We’ll start with the obvious: the Square Reader.
-Assuming you have already downloaded the Square app, it’s effortless to accept payment with your reader.
+- Step One: Download the Square app.
+After you have downloaded the Square app, it’s effortless to accept payment with your reader.

 - Step Two: Open the app on your device.
 You will already be on the screen that you need to make a charge.
 No fumbling required!

-- Step Two: If you have entered inventory into your Items list, find the item and click what you need.
+- Step Three: Find the item.
+If you have entered inventory into your Items list, find the item and click what you need.
 The total will automatically update.

 - Step Four: Tap the charge button.
 Tap the Charge button when you’re ready.

 - Step Five: Read your customer’s card.
 Swipe or insert the card or tap your connected reader.
 You can also manually enter the card number (keyed entry) if necessary.

 - Step Six: Ask your customer to sign.
 Your customer will sign their name, and the sale is complete!

 Don’t have a connection?
 Are you suffering from a spotty connection?
 Square’s offline mode helps you avoid losing the sale.
 The app securely saves your customer’s data, and the transaction will process when you connect your device to the internet again (Wi-Fi or cellular connection).
 You must reconnect within 72 hours, though, or the transaction will cancel.